 Size (Unit Dimensions)

 Width x Height in millimetres.
-The units will be made to the nearest mm, a tolerance should be allowed for fitting, this tolerance will be determined by the specific rebate depth of your frame.
+The units will be made with a +2mm/-1mm manufacturing tolerance, a tolerance should also be allowed for fitting, this tolerance will be determined by the specific rebate depth of your frame.
 It is important to input the width and height the correct way around for any patterned glass units as some of the patterns are directional.
-We advise allowing around 3mm 'wiggle' room on each edge of your unit.
-So allowing a total of 6mm on both width and height.
+We advise allowing around 4/5mm 'wiggle' room on each edge of your unit.
+So, allowing a total of 8/10mm on both width and height.

 The unit thickness can vary from window to window.
-The onyl sure way is to either measure with reach-around calipers or removal of the unit to measure.
+The only sure way is to either measure with reach-around calipers or removal of the unit to measure.
 In cases where the unit thickness measures 0.5mm short of an even whole number (for instance 23.5mm) then round up to the nearest whole millimetre.
-So in this case the unit thickness needed for order is 24mm.
+So, in this case the unit thickness needed for order is 24mm.

 The most accurate way to measure your unit is to remove it from the frame.